Wanaiysha/Changing-nuclear-network-rate/Readme.md

 2. **Changing Nuclear Reaction Sources/References**

 Run with ininet=1, and it will generate full network setup used in the PPN model.
 One can set the reactions to T or F based on the prefer reference/source.
-Only special reactions are code harded in the Vital such as C12-C12, O16-O16, 3-Alpha and C12-C12 rates.
+Only special reactions are code harded in the Vital such as C12-C12, O16-O16, and 3-Alpha rates.
 Be carefull not to choose 2 sources for a reaction.
 Then, run again with inenit=3 to take your latest network setup into effect.

 Changing data sources :
    - A. REACLIB Database